Tlanezi/netCDF-Project/README.md

 # TAMA Project "Runoff App"

-This project was developed as final project for the course Python Programming for Water Resources Engineering and Research TAMA project is a GUI (Graphical User Interface) based on the netcdf file provided in GRUN platform by [ETH Zurich](https://www.research-collection.ethz.ch/handle/20.500.11850/324386)
+This project was developed as final project at University of Stuttgart for the course Python Programming for Water Resources Engineering and Research
+TAMA project is a GUI (Graphical User Interface) based on the netcdf file provided in GRUN platform by [ETH Zurich](https://www.research-collection.ethz.ch/handle/20.500.11850/324386)
 GRUN: an observation-based global gridded runoff dataset from 1902 to 2014).